Frequently asked questions about health insurance coverage options in Texas

 In January 2015, Greg Abbott took office as Texas’ governor.
 He has voiced his opposition to expanding the current Medicaid system.
 However, he would like to see Texas use federal Medicaid funds in the form of block grants.

-Before the ACA was implemented, according to U.S. Census data, Texas had the highest uninsured rate in the country in 2013 (22.1 percent).
-It’s gone down since then, but Texas still had the highest uninsured rate in 2018, at 17.7 percent.
+Before the ACA was implemented, according to U.S. Census data, Texas had the highest uninsured rate in the country in 2013 (22.1%).
+It’s gone down since then, but Texas still had the highest uninsured rate in 2019, at 18.4%.

 Texas leaders have been vocally opposed to the ACA, and the state has thus far refused to expand Medicaid, so a cornerstone of the law’s ability to reduce the uninsured rate is unavailable in Texas.